Yiiinsh/predator-prey-model/doc/document.md

     mvn javadoc:javadoc

-After execution, you will be able to find the documentation in __target/site/apidocs/__ under every module directory.Example for documentation got from __client/shell/target/site/apidocs/__ is shown below
+After execution, you will be able to find the documentation in __target/site/apidocs/__ under every module directory.Example for documentation got from __client/shell/target/site/apidocs/index.html__ is shown below
 ![javadoc](img/javadoc.png)

 ## Usage
 ### Basic
 After you have successfully build our project, you can find executables in **client/shell/target/shell-1.0.0-simulation/shell-1.0.0/** .
+We have provided a startup script named __simulation.sh__ which you can find in the same directory.You should change your directory to the project packaged directory from project base directory by

+	cd client/shell/target/shell-1.0.0-simulation/shell-1.0.0/

-We have provided a startup script named __simulation.sh__ which you can find in the same directory.You can either invoke by the shell script __./simulation.sh__ with flags or by __java -jar  client/shell/target/shell-1.0.0-simulation/shell-1.0.0/simulation.jar__ with flags.
+Then you can either invoke by the shell script __./simulation.sh__ with flags or by __java -jar  client/shell/target/shell-1.0.0-simulation/shell-1.0.0/simulation.jar__ with flags.
 For instance, you can run the program with __./simulation.sh -f file.dat -i 100 -r__ inside the directory __client/shell/target/shell-1.0.0-simulation/shell-1.0.0/__ where __file.dat__ is the path to your landscape file.
 Command provided by our program is shown below:

 ![usage](img/usage.png)